Volunteering with Medical Detection Dogs

 What roles are you recruiting for currently?

-We’re always in need in Socialisers, which is the most vital role to ensure we can keep training puppies to save lives.
-Whilst we aren’t actively recruiting for Fosterers or Holiday Cover currently, we will accept applications for the future if you’re happy to wait.
+We’re always in need of Puppy Socialisers, which is the most vital role to ensure we can keep training puppies to save lives.
+Whilst we aren’t actively recruiting for Fosterers or Holiday Cover currently, we will consider applications for the future if you’re happy to wait.

-In which area are you recruiting Socialisers / Fosterers / Holiday Covers?
+In which area are you recruiting Puppy Socialisers / Fosterers / Holiday Covers?

-We need volunteers who live within an hour drive of our Centre in Great Horwood near Milton Keynes, specifically those living in the postcode areas listed below:
+We currently need Puppy Socialisers who live near our Centre in Great Horwood, near Milton Keynes, or our regional hub on the Essex / Suffolk border; specifically those living in the Postcode areas listed below:

 NN29 |